mavaddat-javid-education/Red-DiscordBot/docs/cog_guides/core.rst

 **Description**

-Delete data Red has about a user.
+Delete data Edu has about a user.

 This will cause the bot to get rid of or disassociate a lot of data about the specified user.
 This may include more than just end user data, including anti abuse records.